Go to the top of this page

 [Future action plans]

-In fiscal 2023, we will continue to make similar efforts to raise employees' awareness of information security, strengthen information security through inventory of unnecessary IDs, and prevent leakage of personal information of customers and employees.
+In fiscal 2025, we will continue to make similar efforts to raise employees' awareness of information security, strengthen information security through inventory of unnecessary IDs.
+Furthermore, we will promote the acquisition of international standards regarding information security within the group, and prevent leakage of personal information of customers and employees.

 Past actions